aambhaik/topview/README.md

 You are ready to use the topview!

 # How to use
- 1. Get all clusters `topview get clusters`
+ 1. Get all clusters `topview list clusters`
  2. Select one of the clusters `topview use cluster <cluster-name>`
- 3. Get all Zones in the selected cluster `topview get zones`
+ 3. Get all Zones in the selected cluster `topview list zones`
  4. Select one of the zones in the cluster `topview use zone <zone-name>`
- 5. Get nodes in the selected zone `topview get nodes --type=<node-type>`
+ 5. Get nodes in the selected zone `topview list nodes --type=<node-type>`
- 6. Get property settings of different types of node `topview get settings --type=<node-type> --nodeId=<node-id>`
+ 6. Get property settings of different types of node `topview list settings --type=<node-type> --nodeId=<node-id>`